GNAR1ZARD/cyberjutsu/index.md

 # Welcome to Cyberjutsu

-A cybersecurity blog dedicated to sharing practical knowledge across topics like network defense, penetration testing, and digital forensics.
+A cybersecurity blog dedicated to sharing practical knowledge across topics like network defense, penetration testing, and system administration.

 ---